Turtlecrafter81/al-guides/Operation Siren Guide.md

 #### TL;DR:
 - Only unlocks after clearing chapter 1 of the OpSi story
-- Do maps, kill bosses, collect chests/loot spawns and you will get some coordinate points.
+- Doing daily missions, kill bosses, collect chests/loot spawns and you will accumulate coordinate points.
 - Get 100 coordinate points and you can host/summon your META boss up to twice a day.
+To level up your META boss, just defeat it, the cap is level 15.
 - Host don't need to do anything but send out invites, supporters will kill it for you.
 Host gets 135 + 15 per level Analysis points (150 for level 1, 165 or level 2, etc).
 Supporters gets 27 + 3 per level Analysis Points (30 for level 1, 33 for level 2, etc). **Except for level 15 which you gets 71 points**.
 You get 2 host per day and 3 support per day.
 Host counter is above your Analysis point count, if it's greyed out, you will stop accumulating coordinate points (you will start at 0 the next day).
 Support counter is on the top right of the Ashes Showdown interface.
 - The fight last 60s, the boss kinda does damage and it cost no oil, AP, morale to do and gives no exp or affection either.
-- The strat is: if you host then go in, change your fleet to your best boss slayer fleet (the fight last 60s), save your fleet, get out and invite people, ignore it and do your 3 support attempts while waiting.
-To use your support entries: sit in chat room, wait till someone post an invite and click to join in OR choose one on boss list and click attack till you get a fight (If the game pops up an expired, it means the boss already dies).
+- The strat is: if you host then go in, change your fleet to your best boss slayer fleet, ships available in Ashes Showdown are only selectable from OpSi current fleet setup (the Change button is on the bottom left), save your fleet, get out and invite people, ignore it and do your 3 support attempts while waiting.
+To use your support entries: sit in chat room, wait till someone post an invite and click to join in OR choose one on boss list and click attack till you get in (If the game pops up an expired coordinate, it means the boss already died).
 Have fun~~~

 #### Patch Note that explains this in a long-winded way:
 You can obtain Analysis Points by defeating the META boss in Ashes Showdown.